Nothing excites our chocolatiers more than funky-cool ingredients.

 Over in the Western world, Yuzu is gaining popularity (watch your back, lemon!), but it’s not that easy to find yet…which didn’t stop us!

 We sourced fabulously tart Yuzu juice, turned it into a fun jelly layer (officially known as pâte de fruits in the business) and combined it with—what else—chocolate.
 Not just any chocolate.
-Rich dark chocolate made with 100% sustainable cocoa.
+Dark chocolate made with sustainable cocoa.

-And that’s the story of how a little-known citrus from Japan inspired our massively popular Yuzu Jelly Ganache.
+And that’s the story of how a little-known citrus from Japan inspired our massively popular Yuzu chocolate.